kaedroho/wagtail/docs/reference/contrib/api/index.rst

 Wagtail API
 ===========

-The ``wagtailapi`` module can be used to create a read-only, JSON-based API for public Wagtail content.
+The ``wagtail.api`` module can be used to create a read-only, JSON-based API for public Wagtail content.

 There are three endpoints to the API: